MattRowe18/CARLA/docs/source/index.rst

 Manipulating the simulator directly from the python command line
 ############

-Next let's get more familiar with the API by manipulating the simulator directly from the python command prompt.
+Next let's explore the API by manipulating the simulator directly from the python command prompt.
 Open a new terminal and start python:

 .. code-block:: console

    >>> import carla
    >>> client = carla.Client('localhost',2000)
-   >>> world = Carla.get_world()
+   >>> world = client.get_world()

 Now we've given the Python process a connection to the CARLA server accessible through the world variable.
 We can access the current state of the weather and modify it.
 Keep the CARLA viewport visible and keep an eye out for the changes you make: